numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 --------

-All projects across the ecosystem should adopt a common time window based policy for increasing the minimum version of Python and numpy that downstream projects support.
+All projects across the ecosystem should adopt a common time window based policy for increasing the minimum version of Python and NumPy that downstream projects support.
 By standardizing this policy across community we will make it easier for down stream projects to plan.